Before making an application

 I’m not based in your area but the project will be delivering services in your area, can I apply?

-If you are not based in our area we may be able to provide funding but we will need to be sure that you have relevant local partnerships and a good understanding of the area in which you will be working.
-We will usually prioritise applicants with a local management committee and a local presence so if you are based outside the area you will need to present a strong case for support and be able to demonstrate how the project is locally led.
+If you are not based in our area we may be able to provide funding but we will need to be sure that you have relevant local partnerships and a good understanding of the area and it’s community in which you will be working.
+We will usually prioritise applicants with a local management committee / Board of Trustees / Directors and a demonstrable local presence.
+So if you are based outside the area you will need to present a strong case for support and be able to demonstrate how the project is locally led.

 Can I apply for more than one years funding?